Essenceia/essenceia.github.io/content/thoughts/Exceptional_Engineers/index.md

 Saying they “put in the work” is much too simple of a statement and doesn’t do justice to the distinction.
 To them their field isn’t simply a job, it is a part of their identity and self worth.
 Being good at their “work” is akin to becoming a better individual.
 Common consensus might qualify this relationship as unhealthy given, from the perspective of external observers, the quantity of time and effort sacrificed towards this end.
 Ironically these same social edicts consider artists pouring their life into improving their art a worthwhile endeavour worthy of praise.
 And just like to the artist, to these engineers the quality of their work is a matter of craft.

+{{< figure
+	src="Diogenes.jpg"
+	caption="Diogenes, by John William Waterhouse (1882)"
+	description="Diogenes, by John William Waterhouse (1882)"
+>}}

 The last and most central pillar upholding their excellence is that these engineers have independently built up a conceptual model of the systems they interact with.
-Most engineers are content using a model that is given to them, initially though their education, with the details filled in through their work.
+Most engineers are content using a model that is given to them, initially through their education, with the details filled in through their work.
 They are not looking to re-build their own internal representations from first principles, and the holes and logical incompatibilities in their model are not a problem but a feature of its construction.
 This is not a matter of laziness, rather I would argue, it is actually the most rational approach.
 The model is a tool used towards their work and they will fill it in with details as their work requires.
 If their work doesn’t require it there is no incentive to spend the time and energy to build it up any further.

 Exceptional engineers build their own model from first principles, because of this their models are much more nuanced, detailed and logically coherent.
 This might come at the cost of a slower initial ramp: it is faster to memorise concepts than to be able to understand them from first principles.
 Because of this, initially, these exceptional engineers might seem slower due to the much higher upfront investment needed.
 But, given that their model is built independently, unlike other engineers, it is also capable of growing much further and encompassing new concepts for which there is no readily available mentor or source of information.
 This allows them to build truly novel ideas and form unique insights.